Sutherland Institute: Policy positions

 In 2008, Sutherland issued two reports on illegal immigration in Utah, Onus or Opportunity: Conservatism and Illegal Immigration in Utah and Utah's Citizens and Illegal Immigrants: Side-by-Side.
-These reports, which concluded that "We should welcome all people of good will to our state" drew criticism from Republican politicians and praise from the editorial board of the Deseret News, who wrote that Sutherland's immigration policy "stands squarely on the side of compassion, accommodation and realistic reforms."
+These reports, which concluded that "we should welcome all people of good will to our state" drew criticism from Republican politicians and praise from the editorial board of the Deseret News, which wrote that Sutherland's immigration policy "stands squarely on the side of compassion, accommodation, and realistic reforms."